 Long Term Care Costs Can Be Staggering

 These costs vary significantly by region, and thus it is critical to know the costs where the individual will receive care.
-For example, the median annual cost of a private room in New York state during 2016 was $135,963, whereas the median cost for a year in a semi private room was nearly $131,583.
+For example, the median annual cost for a private room in New York state during 2016 was $135,963, whereas the median cost for a year in a semi private room was nearly $131,583.

 Given the high costs of care, this underestimation often leaves Americans ill prepared to pay for the costs of long term care.

 Long Term Care Insurance May Cover These Costs

 If a parent, their spouse, or family member needs long term care, the cost could easily deplete and/or extinguish the family's hard-earned assets.
 Alternatively, seniors (or their families) can pay for long term care completely or in part through long term care insurance.

 Most long term care insurance plans let the individual choose the amount of the coverage she wants, as well as how and where she can use her benefits.
 A comprehensive plan includes benefits for all levels of care, custodial to skilled.
 Clients can receive care in a variety of settings, including the person's home, assisted living facilities, adult day care centers or hospice facilities.

 Planning in the Event Long Term Care Insurance is Unavailable or Insufficient

 Unfortunately, many older Americans will either be medically ineligible for long term care insurance or unable to afford the premiums.
 In that event, more aggressive planning should be considered as early as possible to make sure life savings are not depleted as a result of having to pay out-of-pocket for care.
 With the help of an elder law attorney, a plan can be created that will protect much of the assets of an individual or couple that would otherwise be at risk of being depleted.